strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 ### Extending the `Kafka.status` field with auto-rebalancing related state

 The auto-rebalancing, together with the scaling action, can take several reconciliations to finish.
-For this reason, taking into account cluster operator might crash as well, we need to save some information about the state of the auto-rebalancing operation.
+For this reason, taking into account cluster operator might be restarted as well, we need to save some information about the state of the auto-rebalancing operation.
 The `Kafka` custom resource is extended by adding a new `status.autoRebalance` field.

 ```yaml